cognusion/go-prw/README.md

 ## <a name="pkg-overview">Overview</a>
-Package prw provides PluggableResponseWriter, which is a ResponseWriter and a CloseNotifier that provides reusability and resiliency, optimized for handler chains where multiple middlewares may want to modify the response
+Package prw provides PluggableResponseWriter, which is a ResponseWriter that provides reusability and resiliency, optimized for handler chains where multiple middlewares may want to modify the response